Fall cover art

 Brought to you by Penguin.

-Maxwell was the embodiment of Britain's postwar boom.
-Born an Orthodox Jew, he had escaped the Nazi occupation of Czechoslovakia, fought in World War II and was decorated for his heroism with the Military Cross.
+Robert Maxwell was a very British success.
+Born an Orthodox Jew, he escaped the Nazi occupation of Czechoslovakia, fought in the Second World War, and was decorated for his heroism with the Military Cross.
 He went on to become a Labour MP and an astonishingly successful businessman, owning a number of newspapers and publishing companies.
-But on his death, his empire fell apart, as long-hidden debts and unscrupulous dealings came to light.
+But after his dead body was discovered floating in waters around his superyacht, his empire fell apart as long-hidden debts and unscrupulous dealings came to light.
 Within a few days, Maxwell was being reviled as the embodiment of greed and corruption.
-No one had ever fallen so far and so quickly.

 What went so wrong?
-How did a war hero and model of society become reduced to a bloated, amoral wreck?
+How did a man who had once laid such store on the importance of ethics and good behaviour become reduced to a bloated, amoral wreck?
 In this gripping book, John Preston delivers the definitive account of Maxwell's extraordinary rise and scandalous fall.

 Corruption & Misconduct Organized Crime Politics & Government True Crime Exciting Thought-Provoking Suspenseful Crime War Military